NEQSOL Holding: Vodafone Ukraine

-Vodafone Ukraine (formerly MTS Ukraine) is one of the holding's main subsidiaries.
+Vodafone Ukraine (originally UMC Ukraine, and later MTS Ukraine) is one of the holding's main subsidiaries.
 It is the second-largest mobile operator in Ukraine with around 20 million users.
-In October 2015 Mobile TeleSystems and Vodafone expanded their 2008 strategic partnership; this resulted in the rebranding of MTS Ukraine to Vodafone Ukraine.
+In October 2015 Mobile TeleSystems (MTS) and Vodafone expanded their 2008 strategic partnership; this resulted in the rebranding of MTS Ukraine to Vodafone Ukraine.
 In 2019, NEQSOL Holding acquired 100% of Vodafone Ukraine.

-This acquisition of Vodafone Ukraine, made through Backcell, is the first investment of NEQSOL Holding in Ukraine.
+This acquisition of Vodafone Ukraine was made through Backcell.
 It was previously owned by MTS belonging to Vladimir Yevtushenkov.

-Vodafone Ukraine keeps works under the British Vodafone brand.
+Vodafone Ukraine keeps working under the British Vodafone brand.

-In September 2021, NEQSOL appointed Vasyl Latsanych as its Head of Telecom Department.
+In September 2021, NEQSOL appointed Vasyl Latsanych as its Head of Telecom Department and in 2023 as chairman of Vodafone Ukraine Board.

-Since the beginning of the War in Ukraine in February 2022, Vodafone Ukraine experienced a decrease of net value of assets and significant costs related to the military conflict in Ukraine.
+Since the beginning of the Russian invasion of Ukraine in February 2022, Vodafone Ukraine experienced a decrease in the net value of assets and significant costs related to the war.

-In addition, Vodafone Ukraine declared that rebuilding all the telecommunications infrastructures damaged during the war will cost more than 50 million dollars to the company (as of May 2022), not mentioning the loss of consumers.
+Vodafone Ukraine declared that rebuilding all the telecommunications infrastructures damaged during the war will cost more than 50 million dollars to the company (as of May 2022), and a decrease in the number of its clients.